acritelli/tutorials/Packaging_your_software_using_RPM.md

 * I disabled the creation of debug code during packaging with ```%global debug_package %{nil}```
 * The changelog is how you tell the world what changed with this new package version.

-## Checking for errors in your spec file with rpmlint
+## Checking for errors in your spec file with rpmlint (finding the hard way that your RPM is not perfect)

 It is always nice to check for obvious errors or ways to improve our RPMS: